History d'Istrie

 Non-Aligned Movement

 Based on self-management, decentralisation, the relaxation of collectivism and planning, the non-aligned movement was established by the Brioni Declaration on the largest island of the Istrian archipelago, off Pula.
-From his island residence, Tito invites the heads of state Nehru and Nasser.
-He urges them to protect themselves from the influence of the United States and the USSR, then in the middle of the Cold War.
+In his island residence, Tito invites the signatory leaders Nehru and Nasser (India and Egypt).
+He urges them to protect themselves from the influence of the United States and the USSR, then in the midst of the Cold War.

 1975